gtunon/elastest-security-service/docs/index.md

 ### Architecture

 ESS is implemented in two parts:
-* ESS Web client Application
+* ESS Web client Application: A web-based GUI for interacting with the ESS API
-* ESS Server Application
+* ESS Server Application: The back-end of the ESS API